 LCRA Water Management Plan

-In 2012, LCRA filed an application to amend its 2010 Water Management Plan (WMP) as previously required by the Texas Commission on Environmental Quality (TCEQ).
+In 2012, LCRA filed an application to amend its 2010 Water Management Plan (WMP) as previously required by the TCEQ.

-In 2013, the TCEQ Executive Director (ED) determined it was necessary to update naturalized streamflows in the Colorado River Basin in order to include more recent severe drought data in evaluating the application.
-The ED’s staff completed its naturalized flow review and proposed a very comprehensive drought management regime which includes more stringent curtailment curves with a higher limit on when interruptible water releases would be completely curtailed depending on the severity of drought conditions.
+In 2013, the executive director determined it was necessary to update naturalized streamflows in the Colorado River Basin in order to include more recent severe drought data in evaluating the application.
+The ED’s staff completed its naturalized flow review and proposed a very comprehensive drought management regime that includes more stringent curtailment curves with a higher limit on when interruptible water releases would be completely curtailed depending on the severity of drought conditions.

-LCRA filed an amended application on October 31, 2014, which takes into account the ED’s approach (described in more detail below).
-The ED held an informal public meeting on LCRA’s amended application on January 7, 2015.
-TCEQ will issue notice of the application, and opportunity for comment, public meeting, or contested case hearing, after technical review of this application is complete.
+LCRA filed an amended application on Oct.
+31, 2014, which takes into account the ED’s approach (described in more detail below).
+The ED held an informal public meeting on LCRA’s amended application on Jan.
+7, 2015.

 - Executive Director’s May 16, 2014, Letter to LCRA